DavideFast/University/Latency_Analyzer/README.md

 <br/>

 # HOW TO INSTALL AND MAKE IT WORKS
-It's very simple. <br/>
-It's necessary to download the init_methodX.sh file and launch it. <br/>
+To install and prepare the entire environment it's necessary to download the init_methodX.sh file and launch it. <br/>
-It is going to:
+It will:
   -  Install necessary dependencies
   -  Download all the files in the various folders
   -  Compile the programs